-This track will prepare students to transfer to other mechanical engineering programs.
-Specific requirements in colleges vary, and the student preparing for a particular institution may, with approval, change the sequence listed below; this sequence of courses is articulated with the mechanical engineering program at University of Maryland, College Park.
+This track will prepare students to transfer to a four-year university with a major in mechanical engineering.
+Specific requirements in colleges vary, and the student preparing for a particular institution may, with approval, change the sequence listed below; this sequence of courses is articulated with the mechanical engineering program at the University of Maryland, College Park.
 A suggested course sequence for full-time students follows; all students should consult an engineering adviser.
 The student should also visit the Montgomery College Engineering Advising website at www.montgomerycollege.edu/engineeringadvising for up-to-date comprehensive information.